-Every physician eventually is asked to treat patients who fake illness, usually to get attention or for personal gain.
+Every physician eventually is asked to treat patients who fake illness, usually to get attention or personal gain.
 In 1951, British physician Dr. Robert Asher described three patients who went from doctor to doctor with multiple fictional symptoms, many unexplained hospitalizations, and multiple scars from surgeries that never should have been performed in the first place (Lancet, Feb 10, 1951;1(6650:339-41)).
 Their stories sounded so real that they convinced honest doctors to operate on them for no good reason.
-Dr. Asher knew that the patients suffered from a serious psychiatric disorder and named the syndrome after German Baron Hieronymus Karl Friedrich, Freiherr von Munchausen who fought for the Russian Empire in the Russo-Turkish War, retired from the military in 1760 and spent 30 years inviting aristocrats from all over Europe to hear his after-dinner, imaginary tales of his extraordinary battle successes in Russia.
+Dr. Asher knew that the patients suffered from a serious psychiatric disorder and named the syndrome after German Baron Hieronymus Karl Friedrich, Freiherr von Munchausen who fought for the Russian Empire in the Russo-Turkish War, retired from the military in 1760 and spent 37 years inviting aristocrats from all over Europe to hear his after-dinner tales of extraordinary imagined battle successes in Russia.

 Munchausen’s Syndrome affects about four percent of people in North America (CNS Drugs, 2002;16(1):9-22).
 People who suffer from this syndrome are remarkably resistant to treatment and usually continue to fake illnesses for their entire lives (Canadian Medical Association Journal, Sep 15, 1988;139(6):566,568-9).
-Documented examples of Munchausen’s syndrome include:
+Documented examples of Munchausen’s syndrome included:

 • A 22-year-old woman who went from doctor to doctor complaining of coughing up blood that she produced by cutting herself (Panminerva Med, Mar 1999;41(1):62-7).

 • A 27-year-old woman who had a catheter surgically inserted to receive chemotherapy for a cancer that she did not have (J Surg Oncol, Jun 1994;56(2):136-8).